avohns/python-latex-moodle-quiz/README.md

 1. Compile the file with `pdflatex`.
 1. You will get an intermediate .py file, a .pdf file and a -moodle.xml file as a result.
 1. Import the -moodle.xml file file to your question bank within moodle.
 If not specified otherwise, all questions will be stored inside a category which is named according to the quiz title used in the respective .tex file.
+1. Create a quiz activity and choose a random question from the respective category.

 How does this work?
 ===================